-Pray for the Lou Day 2023
+Pray for the lou 2024

 During the season of Lent, Chatham will participate in Pray for the Lou, a regional prayer event with opportunities to join in prayer with other St. Louis area churches and believers.

 This morning, we will prayer walk in neighborhoods and business areas surrounding Chatham at the same time as other churches prayer walk throughout our region.
+If your church is not already participating, you are welcome to join us.

 For those joining us at Chatham:

-• We’ll regroup at Chatham at 11:15 a.m. for debriefing and sharing.
+• We’ll regroup at Chatham at 11:30 a.m. for debriefing and sharing.

 • Be sure to dress for the weather.
 This is a rain or shine event!

-We are excited to join with other area churches during this time as we pray for the Lord to move in Hazelwood and the greater St. Louis region!
+We are excited to again join with other area churches during this time as we pray for the Lord to move in Hazelwood and the greater St. Louis region!

 How Do We Pray?
 More on Prayer Walking